Mississippi River: Steamboat era

 Mark Twain's book, Life on the Mississippi, covered the steamboat commerce, which took place from 1830 to 1870, before more modern ships replaced the steamer.
 Harper's Weekly first published the book as a seven-part serial in 1875.
 James R. Osgood & Company published the full version, including a passage from the then unfinished Adventures of Huckleberry Finn and works from other authors, in 1885.

 The first steamboat to travel the full length of the Lower Mississippi from the Ohio River to New Orleans was the New Orleans in December 1811.
 Its maiden voyage occurred during the series of New Madrid earthquakes in 1811–12.
 The Upper Mississippi was treacherous, unpredictable and to make traveling worse, the area was not properly mapped out or surveyed.
 Until the 1840s, only two trips a year to the Twin Cities landings were made by steamboats, which suggests it was not very profitable.
+The Secretary of War, Charles M. Conrad in 1851 authorized a scientific study of the river in order to prevent flooding primarily.
+The report was first published in 1861 under the title, "Report upon the Physics and Hydraulics of the Mississippi River" and was the most extensive river study undertaken in the world at that time.

 Steamboat transport remained a viable industry, both in terms of passengers and freight, until the end of the first decade of the 20th century.
 Among the several Mississippi River system steamboat companies was the noted Anchor Line, which, from 1859 to 1898, operated a luxurious fleet of steamers between St. Louis and New Orleans.

 Italian explorer Giacomo Beltrami wrote about his journey on the Virginia, which was the first steamboat to make it to Fort St. Anthony in Minnesota.
 He referred to his voyage as a promenade that was once a journey on the Mississippi.
 The steamboat era changed the economic and political life of the Mississippi, as well as of travel itself.
 The Mississippi was completely changed by the steamboat era as it transformed into a flourishing tourist trade.

 Civil War

 Control of the river was a strategic objective of both sides in the American Civil War, forming a part of the U.S. Anaconda Plan.
 In 1862, Union forces coming down the river successfully cleared Confederate defenses at Island Number 10 and Memphis, Tennessee, while Naval forces coming upriver from the Gulf of Mexico captured New Orleans, Louisiana.
-One of the last major Confederate strongholds was on the heights overlooking the river at Vicksburg, Mississippi; the Union's Vicksburg Campaign (December 1862–July 1863), and the fall of Port Hudson, completed control of the lower Mississippi River.
+One of the last major Confederate strongholds was on the heights overlooking the river at Vicksburg, Mississippi; the Union's Vicksburg Campaign (December 1862 – July 1863), and the fall of Port Hudson, completed control of the lower Mississippi River.
 The Union victory ended the Siege of Vicksburg on July 4, 1863, and was pivotal to the Union's final victory of the Civil War.